Private Howard W. Hill (1923–1944)

 Military Training

-After A.S.T.P. ended, Hill was assigned to the 84th Infantry Division at Camp Claiborne, Louisiana on April 1, 1944.
-Sterner, who joined the division the same day, recalls being disappointed to end up in the infantry, remarking to another soldier, “You know, the Army’s got to be playing an April Fool’s Joke.”
+The U.S. Army terminated virtually the entire A.S.T.P. in March 1944 due to a projected manpower shortage resulting from the upcoming invasion of France.
+Many student-soldiers were subsequently transferred to combat units.
+Private 1st Class Hill joined Company “K,” 335th Infantry Regiment, 84th Infantry Division at Camp Claiborne, Louisiana on April 1, 1944.
+His military occupational specialty (M.O.S.) code was listed at the time as 745, rifleman.
+Sterner, who joined another regiment in the 84th Infantry Division the same day, recalled being disappointed to end up in the infantry, remarking to another soldier, “You know, the Army’s got to be playing an April Fool’s Joke.”

 Sterner said that there was friction between the older original members of the division and the younger, better educated former A.S.T.P. men.
 At the beginning, Sterner recalled, the 84th was “two different divisions,” though he noted that in combat, “we became a unit in a hurry.”

-Private Hill joined Company “K,” 335th Infantry Regiment.
 According to a statement by his father, Hill shipped out from the New York Port of Embarkation aboard the Sterling Castle on September 30, 1944.
 Shelby L. Stanton wrote in his book World War II Order of Battle that the 335th Infantry Regiment shipped out from the New York Port of Embarkation on September 29, 1944, arriving in England on October 10, 1944.

 Combat in the European Theater